 When enacting new curricula, research shows teachers benefit from high levels of support in their first year of teaching.
 Our support team includes teachers who have taught the curriculum successfully and development leaders who are familiar with the curriculum design from the ground up.
 Our professional learning experiences occur through facilitated collaborative networks within districts or regions, so that teachers can collaborate with other teachers in their area as they try the materials.
 Our professional learning is also tailored to meet local needs and helps teachers adapt curricula to their students.
 We support teachers through their first year of enactment, including a curriculum-specific summer institute, additional workshops throughout the school year, and regular PLC (professional learning community) sessions, as well as with email, phone and teleconferencing support.

 The Next Generation Science Standards (NGSS) establish performance expectations for students at each grade level.
 Within NGSS, there are three equally important dimensions to learning science, which work together to provide students with a rich understanding of science.
 Classroom education is expected to seamlessly combine the Core Ideas of each science discipline, the use of Science and Engineering Practices, and the underlying Crosscutting Concepts that are shared among all of science and engineering.

 Helping students develop a 3-Dimensional way of looking at phenomena requires a major shift in teaching practice.
-This is new, this is challenging for teachers, this is also incredibly exciting!
+This is new, this is challenging for teachers, and this is also incredibly exciting!
 CREATE brings the best research to bear on providing teachers with curricula that fully integrate 3-Dimensional Learning in the classroom, and our Professional Learning programs support teachers in successfully enacting the curricula in their own classrooms.

 CREATE-developed curricular units use a Project-Based Learning (PBL) approach.
 PBL has students experience real-world phenomena and ask questions about those phenomena.
 A driving question and related questions motivate student inquiry that proceeds through designing and implementing investigations to answer the questions.